-In addition to the above, Power Corporation also holds various other investments, including Victoria Square Ventures, and Power Energy Corporation, as well as positions in private equity and other funds, and minority interests in other investments.
+In addition to the above, Power Corporation also holds various other investments, including Victoria Square Ventures Inc., and Power Energy Corporation, as well as positions in private equity and other funds, and minority interests in other investments.
 Power Energy Corporation was established to invest in businesses operating in the clean energy and energy efficiency sectors, including Potentia Solar Inc., a rooftop solar power producer in Ontario, and Eagle Creek Renewable Energy LLC, a U.S.-based owner and operator of hydropower facilities.
-In Asia, Power Corporation holds a 4.3% equity interest in CITIC Pacific and is also involved in other selected investment projects in China, including a 10% stake in China Asset Management Co.
+In Asia.
+Power Corporation is involved in other selected investment projects in China, including a 10% stake in China Asset Management Co.
 Ltd., a leading asset manager.

 Power Corporation has a deeply rooted tradition of acting in a responsible and ethical manner.
 As a holding company, our limited direct environmental impact is primarily related to the activities of our head office in Montréal which has no production, manufacturing or service operations.
-Despite our relatively small footprint, we remain committed to continuing to reduce our limited impact, while working with our group companies as a supportive shareholder in connection with the energy and carbon management strategies they establish and implement.
+Despite our relatively small footprint we remain committed to continuing to reduce our limited impact, while working with our group companies as a supportive shareholder in connection with the energy and carbon management strategies they establish and implement.

 As a holding company, our response to the CDP makes reference to the activities of our group companies.
-Many of these companies have filed their own response to the CDP questionnaire, including our major publicly traded subsidiaries, Great-West Lifeco and IGM Financial.
+Many of these companies have filed their own response to the CDP questionnaire, including our major publicly traded subsidiaries, Power Financial Corporation, Great-West Lifeco and IGM Financial.
 Where applicable, please refer to these companies' CDP responses for more detailed information.